giuthas-speech-research-tools/cast/README.md

 To concatenate, run either `python cast.py config.yaml` or `python cast.py concatenate config.yaml`.

-DEPRACATION NOTICE: The default status of the concatenate command should already be considered depracated.
-In future, CAST will most likely be integrated into SATKIT and the default will be to create the individual TextGrids directly with pre-generated (dumb) segmentation.
+DEPRECATION NOTICE: The default status of the concatenate command should already be considered deprecated.
+In the future, CAST will most likely be integrated into SATKIT and the default will be to create the individual TextGrids directly with pre-generated (dumb) segmentation.
 This is because SATKIT makes it easy to edit a lot of individual recordings without needing to do the 'select objects - open